Slack is #2 in Top 10 Group Chat software

 2017.
 Slack gets cool screen-sharing tool

-The collaborative workplace platform Slack is adding one of its most requested features: screen-sharing tool.
-Slack previously allowed users on a call to share screens with other collaborators, but now, Slack users can also allow others to interact with the screen in a number of ways, including typing, drawing, and editing on the screen.
-Enabling this new interactive screen-sharing ability on Slack looks pretty simple.
-During a Slack call, you just need to hit the "Share control of your screen" button which will then give each participant on the call their own cursor.
-They can now type, edit, and draw on the shared screen.
+The popular collaborative workplace platform Slack has fulfilled one of its most frequently requested features by introducing a screen-sharing tool.
+While Slack previously allowed users in a call to share their screens with collaborators, the latest update now enables other participants to actively interact with the shared screen.
+This includes the ability to type, draw, and edit directly on the screen.
+Enabling this new interactive screen-sharing functionality on Slack is straightforward.
+During a Slack call, simply click the "Share control of your screen" button, granting each participant their own cursor.
+From there, they can freely type, edit, and draw on the shared screen, enhancing collaboration and communication.

 2017.
 Slack raised $250 million at $5 billion valuation